Errore di pagina

 May 26 - 28, 2016

-An international Gaisberg Race was held on the Gaisberg - Salzburg's home mountain - for forty years.
+An international Gaisberg Race takes place on the Gaisberg - Salzburg's home mountain.
 Baron von Preuschen, the former president of Salzburg's Automobile Club, was the initiator of the first race on September 6, 1929.
 The race was broadcast on the radio for the first time in 1930 and the last race prior to the Second World War took place in 1933.

 The first timed race after the war was held on October 19, 1952 and the first "Austrian Hill Climb Championship" before 25,000 enthusiastic spectators launched international motor sports races on the Gaisberg in 1957.

 The Gaisberg Race was primarily an event for automobiles, although occasional motorcycle races - including European Hill Climb Races - also took place.
 Over the years the number of fatal accidents was one of the reasons the event was discontinued.